igorkry/tnt4j-streams/README.md

 `orders.log` file contains set of order activity events.
 Single file line defines data of single order activity event.

-**NOTE:** records in this file are from year `2011` e.g., `12 Jul 2011`, so then getting events data in [JKool Cloud](https://www.jkoolcloud.com/) please do not forget to just to dashboard time frame to that period!
+**NOTE:** Records in this file are from year `2011`, e.g. `12 Jul 2011`, so when sending the events data to [JKoolCloud](https://www.jkoolcloud.com/), please do not forget to adjust the dashboard time frame to that period!

 Sample stream configuration:
 ```xml